turingschool-examples/hang-in-there-boilerplate/README.md

 #### Part 4: Saving Posters

-On the main poster screen after either creating your own poster or creating a new random poster there is an option to save the poster you created.
+On the main page, there is an option to save this poster.
+You can use this after getting a random poster or after creating your own poster.
 Clicking on the Save This Poster button adds the current poster to the Saved Posters gallery.
-Each poster will only be saved once so the gallery does not repeat.
-Clicking on the Show Saved Posters button opens the gallery which displays all saved posters as a thumbnail.
+Each poster will only be saved once so the gallery does not contain duplicates.
+Clicking on the Show Saved Posters button opens the gallery, which displays all saved posters as a thumbnail.

 <img width="1440" alt="saved-view-posters" src="https://user-images.githubusercontent.com/92277979/145724958-e0952712-1362-418a-ad8b-b72669f67e0e.png">

 #### Part 5: Deleting Saved Posters

-On the saved posters double clicking any of the poster thumbnails will delete that poster from the saved posters gallery and only show the remaining posters.
+In the saved posters area, double clicking any of the poster thumbnails will delete that poster from the saved posters gallery and only show the remaining posters.

 <img width="1440" alt="delete-posters" src="https://user-images.githubusercontent.com/92277979/145725373-1acacd9e-4687-4028-b15f-48ab70d0207e.gif">